rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Enter the desired passwords,
-and the email Sender & Receiver email addresses from your :ref:`email_current`.
+and the email Sender & Receiver addresses from your :ref:`email_current`.

 .. image:: /images/interface/docker-based-rock-ons/bareos_envars.png
    :width: 100%